Wildlife

 - Collection Tube

 This PVC Collection Tube is located by the corner of Echo Lake Road and Hammond Road.
 Its purpose is to collect lead sinkers, lead jigs, unwanted fishing line, and unwanted artificial bait, so that these items do not end up in our lake environment.
-A reminder that lead poisoning is the #1 killer of loons. - Loon nesting platforms.
+The Tube is mounted on a post and available to use from May 1st to October 31st.

 We have two loon nesting platforms on the lake.
 These are used to (hopefully) increase the breeding success for the loons.
 They do so by providing nest protection from land predators (eg, racoons) and by providing safety from fluctuating water levels (which can wash away/drown the eggs). - Turtle nest protectors.